Antimicrobial Copper: an innovative weapon in the fight to improve hygiene in healthcare

 lacquered, varnished, or otherwise coated.

-Routine cleaning to remove dirt and filth is necessary for good
+cleaning to remove dirt and filth is necessary for good hygiene and

-hygiene and to assure the effective antimicrobial performance of
+to ensure the effective antimicrobial performance of the copper

-the Antimicrobial Copper surface.
-Cleaning agents typically used
+alloy surface.
+Cleaning agents typically used for traditional touch

-These products are not approved for use in any form that has
+products are not approved for use in any form that has direct food

 Antimicrobial Copper surfaces may be used in hospitals, other